Newaluigi/KaamelottQuests/README.md

 ## 🐔 **ABOUT THE PROJECT**

-48 hours in team to discover and understand 𝗥𝗲𝗮𝗰𝘁, consuming an 𝗔𝗣𝗜 and build a website.
-The topic was Starwars universe and the consumption of an API with star war's characters.
-Initially the subject was about love encounter, but as we had already did love application for on the previous project we decided to produced about sport encounters, so in starwars the main one is pod racing tournament.
+24 hours in team to discover how to create a site with a little back-end.The topic was to bring a modern service to an history era.
+We chose the medieval times, and our site had the goal to bring a new digital tool to the knights of the round table (in Kaamelott's universe), in order that they can find more efficiently their quests without having to go to the tavern first...
 <br />
 <br />
-It's a front project, there is no back-end, so some random features are fake for the presentation.
+For this project we create a little database and a begining of a CRUD.

 <br />